-where $v{ihdp}$ is the number of visits completed by health worker i in catchment area h, district d, and province p. $C{id}$ equals 1 if agent i is recruited and operates in a district assigned to the career opportunities treatment. $Z_h$ is a vector of area characteristics, which includes the number of staff at the health post, cell network coverage, and the distribution of households between farms and villages described in Table A.1.
-We control for the stratification variables, district-level high school graduation rate $E_d$ , and province indicators $\rho_p$ throughout.
-Standard errors are clustered at the level of randomization, the district.
+where v{ihdp} is the number of visits completed by health worker i in catchment area h, district d, and province p.
+C{id} equals 1 if agent i is recruited and operates in a district assigned to the career opportunities treatment.
+Z_h is a vector of area characteristics, which includes the number of staff at the health post, cell network coverage, and the distribution of households between farms and villages described in Table A.1, although we note that the results are qualitatively unchanged if we remove these.
+We control for the stratification variables, district-level high school graduation rate E_d , and province indicators ρ_p throughout.
+Standard errors are clustered at the level of randomization, the district, and, as mentioned before, we also report p-values from the effective degrees of freedom correction in Young (2016) and a randomization inference procedure (Young 2019).

-The coefficient of interest is $\beta$ , which measures the effect of making career opportunities salient at the recruitment stage on the number of visits completed over 18 months.
-Considering that all the health workers are given the same information on career opportunities during the year-long training, $\beta$ captures the effect of career opportunities on performance through selection.
-Note that selection can affect performance by increasing productivity for a given level of effort or by increasing the marginal return to effort.
+The coefficient of interest is β , which measures the effect of making career opportunities salient at the recruitment stage on the number of visits completed over 18 months.
+Considering that all the health workers are given the same information on career opportunities during the year-long training, β captures the effect of career opportunities on performance through selection.
+Recall that selection can affect performance by increasing productivity for a given level of effort or by increasing the marginal return to effort.
 An example of the former is talent for logistics: for the same amount of effort, a more talented health worker plans better and reaches more households in the same amount of time.
 An example of the latter is the utility weight put on career advancement: health workers who value career more draw a higher marginal benefit from a given unit of effort and therefore exert more effort.

-The causal effect of career opportunities on performance can be identified under the assumptions that (i) $C{id}$ is orthogonal to $\epsilon{ihdp}$ , and (ii) there are no spillovers between the two groups.
+The causal effect of career opportunities on performance can be identified under the assumptions that (i) C{id} is orthogonal to ε{ihdp} , and (ii) there are no spillovers between the two groups.
 Orthogonality is obtained via random assignment.
 Spillovers via movements of health workers between treatment and control areas are ruled out by the program requirement that health workers must have been residing in the community they want to work in prior to applying.
 This implies that career opportunities cannot draw in talent from control areas.
 Spillovers of information, caused for example by potential applicants in control seeing the treatment poster, would introduce a downward bias because they would reduce the information differences between treatment and control.
 Information spillovers are minimized by design, as recruitment messages were randomized at the district level-which, given the travel distance between rural communities in different districts, makes it very unlikely that applicants in one group might have seen the poster assigned to the other group.
 Importantly, information cannot accidentally spillover through the district officials that implement the program or through the recruitment panels, as these are only exposed to one treatment.